mylokaye/mylokaye.github.io/README.md

 ## About Mylo Kaye

-Developer & Designer
-Founder of The App Developer community and welcoming aspiring app developers for over 5 years.
+Developer & Designer and Founder of The App Developer community, welcoming aspiring app developers for over 5 years.

 ## About this site